Hockey Stick Buying Guide

 Important Note:

-cutting an extended pro stock stick does not increase flex!
+Cutting an extended pro stock stick does not increase its flex!

-Curve type can easily be divided in three categories: Heel curve, Mid curve and Toe Curve
+Curve type can easily be divided into three categories: Heel curve, Mid curve, and Toe curve.

 Heel Curve:

-This "heel" curve is perfect for players who take mostly slap shots and one-timers, as well as for stickhandling patterns.
+This "heel" curve is ideal for players who take mostly slap shots and one-timers, as well as for stickhandling.
 The slightly exaggerated curve allows for better puck control in tight spaces.
-The open face is beneficial for snap shots or when the player needs to elevate the puck quickly.
+The open face helps with snap shots or quickly elevating the puck.

 Mid Curve:

-This "mid" curve has become the most popular pattern on the market today.
-It has a perfect blend of attributes and is not drastically catered to any specific style of play.
-Whether you are a puck-moving defenseman or a goal scorer, this has proven to be increasingly popular among players as a true "hybrid" pattern.
+The "mid" curve is the most popular pattern today.
+It offers a balanced set of attributes, not strongly tailored to any specific style.
+Whether you’re a puck-moving defenseman or a goal scorer, this pattern is popular as a versatile "hybrid."

 Toe Curve:

-This "toe" curve is a true shooter's pattern and is probably the fastest growing pattern on the market today, especially among forwards.
-The major hook at the toe allows for quick, accurate shooting and is ideal for stickhandling in tight spaces.
-However, your backhand may suffer, and it is not great for slap shots or one-timers.
+The "toe" curve is a shooter's pattern and one of the fastest-growing among forwards.
+The major hook at the toe allows for quick, accurate shooting and tight-space stickhandling.
+However, the backhand may suffer, and it’s not ideal for slap shots or one-timers.

-The above chart categorizes the most popular retail blade patterns offered by some stick manufacturers, giving you a reference based on curve type.
+The chart above categorizes the most popular retail blade patterns from various stick manufacturers, providing a reference based on curve type.